Whether you’re applying for a visa from outside the UK, or inside the UK, you will need to show some documents. See what you need to provide.

 - a current passport or other valid travel documents (you need a page in your passport that’s blank on both sides for your visa)

 - documents to show you have adequate funds

 - valid CAS (include your CAS number in the online form)

-- proof of parental/legal guardian consent and your birth certificate (if you’re under 18 or using a parent’s bank account for proof of funds) – speak to an immigration advisor if this applies to you.
+- proof of parental/legal guardian consent and your birth certificate (if you’re under 18 or using a parent’s bank account for proof of funds) – contact our International Advice team if you need further support.

 Other documents you may need

 In certain circumstances, you might need extra documents.
 UKVI can contact students during the application process to request extra documents or for further information.
 You should regularly check your email, including any junk or spam folders, while you are awaiting a decision.